Monocular Fixation in Binocular Field (MFBF) Matching Game705200

 What is included:

 The game includes Red Suppression Backing Sheet, Display Tray with compartments for the game components.
 7 sets of tiles and 7 sets of clear plastic matching sheets, Red/Green Glasses (reversible, metal frame with spring-loaded temples), plus Instructions with a Matching pre-test and Recording Sheet.
-The game is available in your choice of English and Spanish.

 The Red Backing Sheet is the size of Vectographs and can be mounted in a lighted viewer that accepts these such as the Good-Lite Dual Illuminated Vectograph Viewer.
 The tiles have a protective coating for durability.